 As a condition of Mines Act permits, the permittee must provide financial security in an amount and in a form acceptable to the Chief Inspector of Mines.
-This security is held until the Chief Inspector is satisfied that all reclamation requirements for the operation have been fulfilled.
+Securities can only be made payable in Canadian (CDN) funds, and are held until the Chief Inspector is satisfied that all reclamation requirements for the operation have been fulfilled.

 Because every mine site has unique management requirements and operational constraints, the assessment of financial security is done on a site-specific basis.
 The security is set at a level that reflects outstanding reclamation and closure obligations associated with the site.
 The amount of any security may be increased or decreased at the discretion of the Chief Inspector based on the risks at any time.

 Securities can only be released by the authority of the Chief Inspector of Mines.